Updated April 2026

 What Is Mechanical Breakdown Insurance?

-Understanding MBI and why it matters for New Zealand vehicle owners.
+Understanding MBI and why it matters for Australian vehicle owners.

-Mechanical breakdown insurance (MBI) is a policy that covers the cost of repairing or replacing mechanical and electrical components in your vehicle when they fail due to breakdown or defect.
-It is sometimes referred to as an extended warranty, mechanical warranty, or vehicle protection plan.
+Mechanical breakdown insurance (MBI) is a policy that pays for the repair or replacement of mechanical and electrical components in your vehicle when they fail through breakdown or defect.
+It is also referred to as an extended warranty, mechanical warranty or vehicle protection plan.

-MBI fills a gap that standard car insurance does not cover.
-Your car insurance protects against accidents, theft, fire and weather damage.
-MBI protects against the vehicle itself breaking down - engine failures, transmission problems, electrical faults and other mechanical issues that occur through normal use.
+MBI fills a gap that standard car insurance leaves open.
+Your comprehensive car insurance protects against accidents, theft, fire and weather damage.
+MBI protects against the vehicle itself breaking down, covering engine failures, transmission problems, electrical faults and other mechanical issues that arise through normal use.

 MBI vs Car Insurance - What's the Difference?